 There will be some swelling of the penis which will go away after a week or so.
-It may take up to six weeks for the penis to reach its final appearance.
+It will take at least six weeks for the penis to reach its final appearance.

-It is usually safe to drive 24 hours after the procedure.
+You can usually return to driving 24 hours after the procedure.